 Have you seen the word “Maxillofacial” and wondered what it meant?
 Chances are you have seen this term when searching for oral surgeons, perhaps because you need a tooth extraction, or other dental work.

 Oral and Maxillofacial Surgery

 Surgeons who work on your mouth complete a four-year graduate degree in dentistry, as well as at least four years of additional residency time in the surgical program of a hospital.
-They are called “oral and maxillofacial surgeons” because their works involves not just the mouth (oral), but the face and jaws as well (maxillofacial).
+They are called “oral and maxillofacial surgeons” because they don’t only work on the mouth (oral).
+They also work on the face and jaws (maxillofacial).

 Oral surgery covers a great deal of territory.
 The most common oral surgery is the removal of teeth, either impacted wisdom teeth or other teeth.
 But there is a lot of other work that falls into the purview of such a surgical practice:

 There are many causes of facial pain, and most do not require surgery.
 For some ongoing conditions, however, a visit to an oral and maxillofacial surgeon may be called for.